Baurnadomeeny:

 name might originally have meant 'The Blessing-stone'.

-is a low circular structure containing another bullaun stone.
+(and cross-fragments) is a low circular structure containing

-There is a large depression which no longer holds water , and
+another bullaun stone.
+There is a large depression which does

 ~ About 19 km SE in